charmbracelet/wish/docs/truecolor.md

 # Truecolor Over SSH With Wish

-## Noteworthy environment variables (for debugging)

-`TERM` - provides information about your terminal emulator's capabilities.

-`COLORTERM` - provides information about your terminal emulator's color capabilities.
-Used primarily to specify if your emulator has `truecolor` support.

-`NO_COLOR` - turns colors on and off. `NO_COLOR=1` for non-colored text outputs, `NO_COLOR=0` for colored text outputs.

-`CLICOLOR` - turns colors on and off. `CLICOLOR=1` for colored text outputs, `CLICOLOR=0` for non-colored text outputs.

-`CLICOLOR_FORCE` - overrides `CLICOLOR`.

-NO_COLOR vs CLICOLOR: if NO_COLOR is set or CLICOLOR=0 then the output should not be colored.
-Otherwise, the output can include ansi sequences.

 ## Color profiles?
 What, like it's hard?

 In an SSH session, the client only sends the `TERM` environment variable, which